jscutlery/semver/README.md

 ```

 > [!NOTE]
-> When customizing a preset it will implicitly use the [conventionalcommits](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-changelog-conventionalcommits) preset and overrides the default settings with the given configuration.
+> When customizing a preset it will implicitly use the [conventionalcommits](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-changelog-conventionalcommits) preset and override the default settings with the given configuration.

 It is possible to customize any preset by passing its name: